'Chit chat' he talks, tells me his news.

 Right then, being as I don't know, and it isn't my role to ask the questions I'm just going to stay on the surface.
 He's going to have to work a lot harder on putting his feelings into words if he wants me to actually know what he thinks.
 I wont play guessing games.

-And I've said 'they need permission to talk'
+He used the term avoiding and I have said perhaps 'they need permission to talk'

 I wish I could feel safe enough to tell him, but I really don't.